omahs/golem-docs/docs/providers/install.md

 ## Verifying node status

-To check your node's status and see if it is active and actually computing tasks from the network, open a new terminal window and type:
+To check your node's status and see if it is active and computing tasks from the network, open a new terminal window and type:

 ```bash
 golemsp status
 ```

-As an output you will get the information about your node's current state as shown below:
+As an output, you will get the information about your node's current state as shown below:

 ```bash
 $ golemsp status